FreeAndFair/ColoradoRLA/server/eclipse-project/script/rla_export/README.rst

 The output can also optionally be put in a different output directory using a ``-e export_directory`` argument.

-To export just a specific query in json and csv format for selected sql files:
+If you wish to export the results of a custom database query in json and csv format , put the query into ``file.sql`` and add the file name as an argument:

   ``rla_export file.sql ...``

+The export from this command will have a json and a csv file for the single SQL command in ``file.sql``, as well as the reports and ballot manifests.

 Full command line usage synopsis: